Shuriken: Types

-Shuriken are also known as throwing stars, or ninja stars, although they were originally constructed in many different shapes.
+Shuriken are also known as throwing stars, ninja stars, or by the misnomers Chinese stars and Chinese throwing stars, although they were originally constructed in many different shapes.

+In North American English, star-shaped shuriken have sometimes been referred to as Chinese stars or Chinese throwing stars.
+The terms are misnomers because shuriken are Japanese concealed weapons, not Chinese weapons.
+A 1985 martial-arts equipment advertisement in Black Belt listed an eight-point "Chinese Star" among "Throwing Stars."

+These misnomers also appear in U.S. legal sources.
+Rhode Island law describes a multi-pronged star with sharpened edges as "commonly known as a Chinese throwing star"; Connecticut law includes "chinese star" in its definition of a martial arts weapon; older Indiana Code language defined "Chinese throwing star"; and a Florida appellate decision referred to a "Chinese throwing star, or shuriken."

 Bo-shuriken

 A stick shuriken (棒手裏剣, bō shuriken) is a throwing weapon consisting of a straight iron or steel spike, usually four-sided but sometimes round or octagonal in section.
 Some examples have points on both ends.

 The length ranges from 12 to 21 cm and the average weight from 35 to 150 g.
-They should not be confused with the kunai, which is a thrusting and stabbing implement that is sometimes thrown.

 Bo-shuriken were constructed from a wide variety of everyday items, and as such came in many shapes and sizes.

 Some derived their names from the materials of which they were made, such as kugi-gata (nail form), hari-gata (needle form) and tantō-gata (knife form); some were named after an object of similar appearance, such as hoko-gata (spear form), matsuba-gata (pine-needle form); while others have names that are purely descriptive, such as kankyuto (piercing tool form), kunai-gata (utility tool form), or teppan (plate metal) and biao (pin).

 The bo-shuriken is thrown in a number of ways, such as overhead, underarm, sideways and rearwards, but in each case the throw involves the blade sliding out of the hand through the fingers in a smooth, controlled flight.

 The major throwing methods are the jiki da-ho (direct-hit method), and the han-ten da-ho (turning-hit method).
 These two are technically different, in that the former does not allow the blade to spin before it hits the target, while the latter requires that the blade spin.